kvriet/integrated-electronics-and-3d-printing/README.md

 # Integrating electronics and 3D printing
 Ideas for integrating electronics and 3D printing.
-By Katrien van Riet
+By Katrien van Riet.

 ## Table of contents